 The 4-H poultry project reaches a group of non-traditional agriculture program participants.
 Most participants do not live on a farm.
 A majority of participants are females and of lower socio-economic status.
-Youth who otherwise would not have had the opportunity have been successfully educated and encouraged to pursue future endeavors with animal science and local careers in agriculture.

-Community outreach efforts such as the "Buy a Broiler, Donate a Broiler" provided 56 whole, processed chickens to the local food bank as well as providing local meat to families and earning funds for the 4-H club.
-Support for the 4-H Premium Fund, trophy sponsors, and media attention have all connected the community to Iowa State University and the agricultural industry.
+Youth who would not have otherwise had the opportunity have been successfully educated and encouraged to pursue future endeavors with animal science and local careers in agriculture.
+Community outreach efforts such as the "Buy a Broiler, Donate a Broiler" provided 60 whole, processed chickens to the local food bank while earning funds for the 4-H club.
+Support for the 4-H Premium Fund, trophy sponsors, and media attention have all connected the community to ISU and the agricultural industry.
 The project has now become a chartered 4-H club, appropriately named "The Breakfast Club" (for eggs and bacon).